StaPH-B/staphb_toolkit/docs/install.md

 python -V
 ```

 If you do not have Python 3.6 or greater the best way to install python is using the package installer [Anaconda](https://www.anaconda.com/).
-This can be done with the following commands:
+This can be done on an Debian/Ubuntu Linux system with the following commands:
 ```
 sudo apt-get install libgl1-mesa-glx libegl1-mesa libxrandr2 libxrandr2 libxss1 libxcursor1 libxcomposite1 libasound2 libxi6 libxtst6
 wget https://repo.anaconda.com/archive/Anaconda3-2019.10-Linux-x86_64.sh